dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/controller-methods-views.md

 ASP.NET Core translates `https://localhost:5001/Movies/Edit/4` into a request to the `Edit` action method of the `Movies` controller with the parameter `Id` of 4.
 (Controller methods are also known as action methods.)

-The preceding code shows [Tag Helpers](xref:mvc/views/tag-helpers/intro).
+[Tag Helpers](xref:mvc/views/tag-helpers/intro) are a popular feature in ASP.NET Core.
 For more information about them, see [Additional resources](#additional-resources).

 <a name="get-post"></a>